niplav/site/against_applause.md

 *author: niplav, created: 2019-04-11, modified: 2019-08-12, language: english, status: draft, importance: 4, confidence: unlikely*

 > __In western cultures, it is nearly universal for people to clap
-> before and after pieces in classical music and jazz.
+> before and after pieces of classical music and jazz.
 An argument
 > against this practice is presented, counterarguments are discussed,
 > and alternative approaches to appreciation of music are presented.__